rajneesh304/obsidian-sync/Scratch pad.md

 Hi
-I am Rajneesh Singhatiya, and I have 5+ years of experience in developing scalable applications
+I am Rajneesh Singhatiya, and I have 5+ years of experience in developing scalable applications in